MiguelBusta/compilers/README.md

     p[0] = n
 ```

-With this implementation the translator has the capacity to run code.
-Here is a test example:
+With this implementation the translator has the capacity to run code:

 ```
 #Input